Acumatica/Test-SDK-Starter-Guide/README.md

 2) Publish your customization to the site

 3) Download and extract the testSDK.zip for the same version
-4) Configure the GenerateWrappers() Method, and test.cs Wrapper Generation variables.(physicalSitePath, username, Namespace, GI's, screens)
-5) In your visual studio test project, go to "Manage Nuget Packages" and create a new package source
-6) Name the source with the version number, using the "packages" folder from the TestSDK download folder as the source.
-7) Update/Install the project dependancies/references to use the newly added version
+4) Remove old Dependancies -> Packages
+5) Manage Nuget Packages -> Add the packages folder of testSDK download
+6) Add all references from the packages folder
+7) In test.cs update physicalSitePath to websites install folder
-8) Update the project Properties->launchSettings.json to the new config.xml location - This lets you just press run in Visual studio to kick off the test.
+8) In launchsettings.json update the commandLineArgs to use your testSDK download config.xml - This lets you just press run in Visual studio to kick off the test.
+9) Configure that config.xml for your site (update chrome location from testSDK download folder, not your personal chrome browser and website url)
-9) Regenerate the wrappers using GenerateWrappers() method.
+11) Regenerate the wrappers using GenerateWrappers() method.
-10) Existing Extensions should not require any changes unless a field was moved or changed.
+12) Existing Extensions should not require any changes unless a field was moved or changed.

-Run the test, fix anything you missed.
-The Test SDK project has been updated!
+Common Errors:
+If you encounter any errors check the C:\share\logs, or your file paths in the previous config steps if a log doesnt exist.

+1) Test exited with Error code 0: The test passed successfully.
+2) Test exited with Error code 2: Your test has failed, please check the generated log file we configured in step 11
+3) Test exited with Error code 1: Invalid/missing file, likely incorrect folder mapped in the config files somewhere or a missing wrapper/extension
+4) Acumatica site no longer accessible after generating wrappers or running a test: The Wrapper Generation process ended without resetting and releasing the web.config.
+    a) Wait for the Wrapper generation to finish and self close and it will unlock.
+Do not manually close the classgenerator.exe window.
+    b) Fix it by copying the original saved web.config that was stored in the website folder as “web.config.63b98fa0”  or similar into the web.config file.